Yujia-Luo/Introduction-to-R/README.md

 Session 2 data manipulation and plotting
 Session 3 basic statistics

+**The powerpoints show the content for each session, and the htlm files contain the practices in Rstudio**

 Regarding how to download and install R and RStudio, please refer to the file "0.Installation.html"

 Please download Data.xlsx and IC.xlsx, which are coupled with the R script.